odioski/FWCracker_v2/README.md

 	python main.py

+Another option is to use the Pyinstaller created executable.

+Navigate to dist folder and unzip FWCracker.zip Inside is the FWCracker.exe

 # SUPPORT

-If FWCracker can't find *pyserial-ports* you'll havet to add it to your *PATH*.
+If FWCracker can't find *pyserial-ports* you'll have to add it to your *PATH*.

 You can find it on linux as su: